 P2P, Q2C, R2R, and O2C

-The P2P, Q2C, R2R, and O2C processes provide critical functions to any business, so it’s essential to properly manage all four procedures.
+The P2P, Q2C, R2R, and O2C processes provide critical functions to any business, so it’s essential to manage all four procedures properly.

 However, this can be a daunting task, as each process is complex and time-consuming to handle—particularly for companies still using manual methods to do so.
 Outdated processes mean juggling the various documents involved (like requisitions, POs, invoices, and more), routing these documents to the appropriate parties, and handling all of the data associated with them.
 Disparate systems and human error can make these processes a costly, burdensome task for already overworked sales, accounting, and finance teams.

 But modern organizations have lifted this burden from teams by automating these processes with robust software solutions.
 The result is optimized procedures that reduce inefficiencies and increase transparency across the organization.
-And because these solutions streamline each process through connecting disparate enterprise systems, eliminating manual data entry, and ensuring compliance, employees are freed up to focus on more important tasks.
+And because these solutions streamline each process by connecting disparate enterprise systems, eliminating manual data entry, and ensuring compliance, employees are freed up to focus on more critical tasks.

 MHC offers such flexible, automated solutions that meet the unique needs of your business.
 Learn how MHC can optimize your critical business functions, increase transparency, and reduce administrative spend, or request a personalized demo to see it in action.